YzenaTech/YCMake/README.md

 	CMakeLists.txt   The CMake config file for this directory.
-It just includes all of the other CMake files in the directory. functions.cmake  All CMake functions used in Project LFyre repositories.
+It just includes all of the other CMake files in the directory. functions.cmake  All CMake functions used in Yzena repositories.